kotliluk/rachel/README.md

 ### RA operators

 Rachel provides a wide set of relational algebra operators.
-The RA operators do not have standardized precedence, our chosen precedence values are displayed below (lower numbers mean higher precedence).
+In the following list, we show their syntax and precedence (lower numbers mean higher precedence).
 Anyway, we recommend using parentheses to avoid unexpected precedence behavior.

 Unary: